 On April 11, 2014, the Company entered into a \$3,000,000 promissory note with Five Star Bank.
 On April 14, 2014, the Company entered into an agreement with the bank to modify the terms of the promissory note from a single payment loan to a revolving line of credit, which allowed the Company to borrow up to \$3,000,000.
 On April 28, 2014, the Company entered into an agreement to modify the terms of the revolving line of credit to increase the borrowing limit up to \$5,000,000.
-In June 2014, the \$4,687,000 balance on the revolving line of credit was paid off and the line was closed when the Company borrowed \$10,000,000 pursuant to a business loan agreement and promissory note ("June 2014 Secured Promissory Note") with the bank ("Lender") which bears interest at prime rate (3.5% as of December 31, 2015) plus 2.00% per annum.
+In June 2014, the \$4,687,000 balance on the revolving line of credit was paid off and the line was closed when the Company borrowed \$10,000,000 pursuant to a business loan agreement and promissory note ("June 2014 Secured Promissory Note") with the bank ("Lender") which bears interest at prime rate (3.5% as of December 31, 2016) plus 2.00% per annum.
 The interest rate is subject to change from time to time to reflect changes in the prime rate; however, the interest rate shall not be less than 5.25% or more than the maximum rate allowed by applicable law.
 If the interest rate increases, the Lender, may, at its option, increase the amount of each monthly payment to ensure that the note would be paid in full by the maturity date, increase the amount of each monthly payments or keep the monthly payments the same and increase the final payment amount.

-The June 2014 Secured Promissory Note is repayable in monthly payments of \$64,390 commencing in July 2014, with the final payment due in June 2036.
+The June 2014 Secured Promissory Note is repayable in monthly payments of \$65,737 commencing in July 2014 and adjusted from time-to-time as interest rates change, with the final payment due in June 2036.
 Certain of the Company's deposit accounts and MMM, LLC's inventories, chattel paper, accounts, equipment and general intangibles have been pledged as collateral for the promissory note.
 The Company is required to maintain a deposit balance with the Lender of \$1,560,000, which is recorded as restricted cash included in non-current assets.
 In addition, until the Company provides documentation that the proceeds were used for construction of the Company's manufacturing plant, proceeds from the loan will be maintained in a restricted deposit account with the Lender.
-As of December 31, 2015, the Company had \$1,856,000 remaining in this restricted deposit account, which is recorded as restricted cash included in current assets.
+As of December 31, 2016, the Company had \$1,444,000 remaining in this restricted deposit account, which is recorded as restricted cash included in current assets.

 In addition, the Company incurred an additional \$304,000 in financing-related costs, including USDA guarantee fees.
-These costs were recorded as deferred financing costs as a component of current and non-current other assets on the date of issuance and are being amortized to interest expense over the term of the arrangement.
+These costs were originally recorded as deferred financing costs as a component of current and non-current other assets.
+The balance of the deferred financing costs as of December 31, 2015 has been retrospectively reclassified as a discount to these notes as of December 31, 2015 as further discussed in Note 2.
+These discounts are being amortized to interest expense over the term of the arrangement.